silver-hornet/silver-hornet.github.io/_posts/2020-09-14-prototype-number-wizard.md

 - Quit game

 ## What did I like about building this prototype?
 This was another small and simple prototype, containing only 66 lines of code.
-There are no RigidBodies no collisions, no if statements, no for loops, no update loops.
+There are no RigidBodies, no collisions, no if statements, no for loops, no update loops.
 The prototype is completely UI-based, which means nothing happens until you click one of the buttons.

 This was my first prototype using UI buttons, and also my first prototype with the ability to quit out of the game using `Application.Quit()` (importantly, this only works on a Windows, Linux, or Mac build of the prototype; it isn’t designed to work on other platforms).